The Bankrate promise

 - A prepaid tuition plan lets you buy college tuition credits to use in the future at today’s prices.
 A 529 participant can purchase these credits only at participating colleges and universities for the plan’s beneficiary.
 These credits can’t be used for room and board and aren’t available for primary and secondary schools.

-- An education savings plan is more encompassing and it allows you to open an investment account that can be tapped in the future for education expenses.
+- An education savings plan is more encompassing, and it allows you to open an investment account that can be tapped in the future for education expenses.
 These plans pay for tuition and fees, room and board, books and other qualified costs.
-This account can generally be used at almost any U.S. college or university and can also be used for K-12 private education.
+This account can generally be used at almost any U.S. college or university and can also be used for K-12 private education and other programs.

 The education savings account can be invested in many different assets including potentially high-return options such as stock funds, as well as lower-return but less risky options such as bond funds and even money market funds.
 However, if it’s invested in the market such as in stock funds or bond funds, its value is not insured by state or federal governments.